LambdaInnovation/NoJeb/README.md

 Add the following VM Arguments to enable the mod's behaviours:

 * `-Dnoauth`: Disable Yggdrasil authentication service
-    * This blocks world loading, as it is sending failed HTTP requests.
+    * Saves time of world loading, as it keeps sending failed HTTP requests.
 * `-Dnosound`: Disable loading of all sounds
     * Saves about 2s
 * `-Dnomodel`: Disable loading of all models